 Mandatory Child Protection procedures and updates are delivered by a designated child protection officer at the start of every school session through a whole staff in-service session with a register taken.
-Mental Health First Aid (MHFA) Training is offered as a CLPL at regular points throughout the school session.
-Pupil Support Staff have been trained as matter of priority, many other staff are trained and one member of the Faculty is a recognised Trainer.
-These members of staff are identifiable through a purple staff lanyards, their names are clearly listed on the HWB noticeboard and school website.
+Mental Health Support is offered as a CLPL at regular points throughout the school session.
+Pupil Support Staff have been trained as matter of priority, many other staff (teaching and non-teaching) are trained and one member of the Faculty is a recognised Trainer.
+These members of staff form the Mental Health Support Team (MHST) whose role it is to be available to listen, support and signpost pupils.
+They are identifiable through purple staff lanyards, their names and photographs are visible on the HWB noticeboard, school website and classroom/office doors.